topspinj/topspinj/README.md

 My name is Jill and I'm a data scientist who loves to code.

-I'm working in the e-commerce space @ Shopify 🛍️.
+Currently working in the e-commerce space @ Shopify 🛍️.

 You can reach me at `cates dot jill at gmail dot com`.